 The new bike lane installation is already underway.
 Miriam and I explored the first stretch of protected bike lanes on Kinzie during her visit to Chicago.
 Most recently, the city’s resurfacing project on Jackson has led to a second protected bike lane being installed on Jackson Boulevard from Western Avenue to Halsted Street.
 The city is evaluating road projects already in the works and has been able to more quickly and affordably get these first protected bike lanes in place in a fairly efficient fashion.

 Jackson Bike Lane:

 Motorists are already grumbling.
 But what about cyclists?
-The “go-fast crowd” may not like the new lanes since they restrict them behind slower bike riders.
+The fast electric bike riders may not like the new lanes since they restrict them behind slower bike riders.
 Likewise, stripes are known to be slippery when wet (all riders should take caution when riding on / crossing the stripes) and road furniture has been attributed to many crashes in big cycling race events (including this the 2010 Giro d’Italia)

 Earlier this month I attended the community Bikeways (both the 101 and 201) sessions about all that goes into the engineering and planning of such bike lane infrastructure.
 And there will be much planning in the coming months!

 In the meantime, I’ll continue to get excited over better bike lane demarcations clearly outlining “my entitled space” on the roadway.
 Every little bit helps.
 It’s like I’m telling the motorists — “you just stay on your side of that line!”
 And for the most part, they are and giving me more room. :-) On my ride home I couldn’t help but think how seeing these new solid lines to mark off road use kind of reminds me of that scene from the movie Dirty Dancing – “this is your dance space, this is my dance space” until the lines end and we all shuffle around and do our little “dance” together at and through the intersections…

 See how the bike lane ends as it approaches the intersection….